 Water is one of the most important elements of your health.
 Staying hydrated boosts your energy levels, makes your skin look better, and helps your brain work better.
 It flushes out toxins and can even help you lost weight!

 Starting to drink more water is such an easy improvement to make in your life.
 There are so many cute, portable water bottles that ensure that you always have water close by.
-The insulated ones even keep your water cold for up to 24 hours.
+This one even has time markers so you can make sure you’re on target throughout the day.

 If you don’t like plain water, try adding lemons.
 Or drink hot tea instead.